tverma332/python3/variable/README.md

 > Why is python called Dynamic Typed language? <br>

-`Dynamic typing` means type of variable is determined onlyl at runtime no need to declare variable in python.
+`Dynamic typing` means type of variable is determined only at runtime no need to declare variable in python.

 ---